humayun10/tomcat-hello_world/README.md

 # tomcat-hello_world
 maven build using simple hello world web application.
-Deploying to tomcat server in webapps directory
+Package it and then deploying to tomcat server in webapps directory